reflex-dev/reflex-web/docs/library/data-display/moment.md

 ### Offset Date

-With the props `add` and `substract`, you can pass an `rx.MomentDelta` object to modify the displayed date without affecting the stored date in your state.
+With the props `add` and `subtract`, you can pass an `rx.MomentDelta` object to modify the displayed date without affecting the stored date in your state.

 ```python exec
 add_example = """rx.vstack(